ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 no reason.
 He may live in my memory as the most amiable man of my acquaintance, but that is all.
 I have nothing either to hope or fear, and nothing to reproach him with.
 Thank God!
 I have not that pain.
-A little time, therefore--I shall certainly try to get the better."
+A little time, therefore -- I shall certainly try to get the better."

 With a stronger voice she soon added, "I have this comfort immediately, that it has not been more than an error of fancy on my side, and that it